GiantCroissant-Lunar/pinto-bean/README.md

 ## Local Quality (QA) Runner

-Use the consolidated PowerShell script (cross‑platform) to run all quality gates:
+Use the consolidated PowerShell script (cross?latform) to run all quality gates:

 Run everything:
 ```